 Because of this, the demand for nutrition coaches is high and growing.

-An ever-growing number of people need professional help to change their diets and eat more healthily, and nutrition coaches are ideally positioned to meet that need.
+An ever-growing number of people need professional help to change their diets and eat more healthily; nutrition coaches are ideally positioned to meet that need.

-Doctors don’t have the time or expertise, and registered dieticians are usually working in clinical environments or are too expensive.
+Doctors don’t have the time or expertise, and registered dieticians usually work in clinical environments or are too expensive.